nus-cs2103/website-base/admin/lectures.md

 **The lecture+tutorial slot ({{ day_lecture }} 6.30pm-9.30pm) will be repurposed** as follows, due to this being a 100% project module:

 * **6.30-7pm**: No formal activities.
 Work with team members and consult instructors (using the MS Teams app) if you need help with the previous week's tasks.
-* **7-7.30pm**: Weekly briefing.
+* **7-7.30pm**: Weekly briefing, done via Zoom.
+The Zoom link can be found in [LumiNUS WebLinks](https://luminus.nus.edu.sg/modules/{{ luminus_module_id }}/details/web-links).
-* **7-30-9.30pm**:
+* **7.30-9.30pm**:
-  * Do the lecture activities (if any) or work with team members to do weekly project activities.
+  * Do the lecture activities (if any) or weekly project activities.
-  * The tutor will observe or get involved in your team's work as necessary.
   * You may approach instructors (using the MS Teams app) for help during this period.
-  * From week 3, we'll be scheduling team meetings during this period, for the team supervisor to discuss the team project progress with you.
+  * After the team project has started, we'll be scheduling team meetings during this period, for the teaching team to discuss the project progress with you.<br>
+    These meetings will be done through MS Teams app. ==If your team prefer face-to-face team meetings instead==, let us know in advance so that the teaching team can meet your team in COM1-02-13 (Video Conference Room) instead.
 </div>

 <div tags="m--cs2103 m--cs2113">